tete1030/openwrt-fastbuild-actions/README.md

 The **three building modes** function as following description:

-- For every release, the `docker-build` mode setups "base builder" and builds OpenWrt freshly.
+- For every release, the `build-base` mode setups "base builder" and builds OpenWrt freshly.
 It produces a firmware and "base builder".
 The builder is named as `t/o:latest` and stored in Docker Hub.<sup>1</sup><sup>2</sup>
-- For every push, the `docker-build-inc` mode setups "new builder `t/o:latest-inc`" based on itself's "previous builder `t/o:latest-inc`" (same name), and it builds new firmware.
+- For every push, the `build-inc` mode setups "new builder `t/o:latest-inc`" based on itself's "previous builder `t/o:latest-inc`" (same name), and it builds new firmware.
 Then it saves back the new builder to Docker Hub.<sup>2</sup>
-- For every push, the `docker-build-package` mode setups "new builder `t/o:latest-package`" based on itself's "previous builder `t/o:latest-package`" (same name), and it builds new packages (*.ipkg).
+- For every push, the `build-package` mode setups "new builder `t/o:latest-package`" based on itself's "previous builder `t/o:latest-package`" (same name), and it builds new packages (*.ipkg).
 Then it saves back the new builder to Docker Hub.<sup>2</sup>

-<sup>[1] *For `docker-build` mode, there are also an intermediate builder `t/o:latest-build` and cache `t/o:latest-buildcache`、`t/o:latest-cache`.
+<sup>[1] *For `build-base` mode, there are also an intermediate builder `t/o:latest-build` and cache `t/o:latest-buildcache`、`t/o:latest-cache`.
 You don't need to care them.*</sup>
 <sup>[2] *For all modes, there are also test builders `t/o:test-latest*`.
 You don't need to care them.*</sup>

 You may notice there are gaps between the three builders.
 YES.
 The latter two builders relies on pulling from the first builder (_They are already addressed automatically, you don't need to follow these steps unless you want to manually trigger them_):

-- For first time usage of `docker-build-inc` mode, we need to make it use the `t/o:latest` builder as basis builder instead of the default basis `t/o:latest-inc` (Because by the time it doesn't exist).
+- For first time usage of `build-inc` mode, we need to make it use the `t/o:latest` builder as basis builder instead of the default basis `t/o:latest-inc` (Because by the time it doesn't exist).
 The method is described in [Re-link your builders](#re-link-your-builders-重建编译环境).

-- For first time usage of `docker-build-package` mode, we need to make it use the `t/o:latest` builder or the `t/o:latest-inc` builder as basis builder instead of the default basis `t/o:latest-package` (Because by the time it doesn't exist).
+- For first time usage of `build-package` mode, we need to make it use the `t/o:latest` builder or the `t/o:latest-inc` builder as basis builder instead of the default basis `t/o:latest-package` (Because by the time it doesn't exist).
 The method is described in [Re-link your builders](#re-link-your-builders-重建编译环境).

 ---